-Having reached that conclusion, our focus from here is on running a process that maximises value in a way that is in the best long-term interests of farmer shareholders.
+Having reached that conclusion, our focus from here is on running a process that maximises value in a way that is in the best long-term interests of shareholders and unit holders.

 The evolved Fonterra that remains will be a simplified business focused on our comparative advantages.
 It will be lower risk, be less capital intensive, and achieve an increased return on capital overall.